vEnhance/1802/src/vectors.typ

   When we draw pictures of vectors, we always draw them as _arrows_.

 - Capital letters like $P$ and $Q$ are used for points.
-  When we draw pictures of vectors, we always draw them as _dots_.
+  When we draw pictures of points, we always draw them as _dots_.
 ]

 We'll also use different notation for actual elements: